ShahzebFaisal5649/DB_Lab_Project/README.txt

 # 3. Access MySQL as root user
 sudo mysql -u root -p

+# For window 10 you can use the command:
+sudo mysql for non-root user

 # 4. Inside MySQL terminal, run the following commands:

 # 4.1 Create a new MySQL user